Skip to content

 SEPBLAC operates two delivery channels for structured reporting:

-• EDITRAN — the secure file-transfer system inherited from Banco de España’s reporting infrastructure, used for high-volume systematic reporting (DMO, FTF).
+• EDITRAN — the secure file-transfer system shared with Banco de España’s reporting infrastructure, used for high-volume systematic reporting (DMO, FTF).
 More on EDITRAN.

-• SEPBLAC web portal — for SAR filings, ad-hoc disclosures, and the F19 form used by non-bank obligated subjects.
+• SEPBLAC web portal — for SAR filings, ad-hoc disclosures, and the structured forms used by non-bank obligated subjects.

-The split is mostly historical: banks were the first obligated subjects, so they were plugged into BdE’s existing pipes.
-Non-bank entrants — EMIs, PIs, CASPs — fill the same gaps via the web portal, generally with less ergonomic tooling.
+The split is largely historical: banks were the first obligated subjects and were plugged into existing pipes.
+Non-bank entrants — EMIs, PIs, CASPs — deliver the same substance through the portal and file channels, generally with less ergonomic tooling and more manual validation on their side.

 Reporting is the visible output.
 Underneath sit the day-to-day obligations every obligated subject runs:

-• Customer due diligence (diligencia debida) — KYC at onboarding, ongoing monitoring, enhanced due diligence for higher-risk relationships.
+• Customer due diligence (diligencia debida) — identification and KYC at onboarding, ongoing monitoring, enhanced due diligence for higher-risk relationships.

-• Internal control framework — written manual, designated representative (representante), training programme.
+• Internal control framework — written procedures manual, designated representative (representante), internal control body and training programme.

-• Risk assessment — entity-level risk model refreshed at least annually.
+• Risk assessment — an entity-level risk model, refreshed regularly.

 • Record retention — ten years.

-• External audit of AML controls — annual independent expert review for most categories.
+• External review of AML controls — an independent expert review of the internal control framework for most categories of obligated subject.

-An EMI or PI authorised in another EU member state and operating in Spain on Freedom of Services or via a branch is still an obligated subject under Ley 10/2010 for activity carried on in Spain.
-Branch operations are squarely within SEPBLAC’s supervisory perimeter; FoS activity is in scope on a more case-by-case basis but generally caught above modest volume thresholds.
-The first practical step on entering Spain is to designate a Spanish AML representative and notify SEPBLAC of the appointment.
+An EMI or PI authorised in another EU member state and operating in Spain on Freedom of Services or via a branch is still an obligated subject under Ley 10/2010 for the activity carried on in Spain.
+Branch operations sit squarely within SEPBLAC’s supervisory perimeter; pure FoS activity is assessed more case by case but is generally caught once volume in Spain becomes meaningful.
+The first practical step on entering Spain is to designate a Spanish AML representative and notify SEPBLAC of the appointment through the established registration process.

 What does SEPBLAC stand for?